 Doing proper keyword research to know what you will target when people do their searches will help to bring large numbers to your website.

 Knowing the basics of SEO will help you in the long run; however, making sure you write quality content is the best practice for SEO.”

 Mike from To The Nations Worldwide (Twitter and Facebook)

 8. Writing Unimaginative Blog Posts

-Imagine yourself writing a fictional story from your travels, and draw readers in with your your joys, despairs, triumphs and failures.
+Imagine yourself writing a fictional story from your travels, and draw readers in with your joys, despairs, triumphs, and failures.

-Don’t be afraid to shed light on your personal lives in your travel bloggings.
-Blogs are meant to be window into your heart and soul, not just an informational resource.”
+Don’t be afraid to shed light on your personal lives in your travel blogging.
+Blogs are meant to be a window into your heart and soul, not just an informational resource.”